Bloodborne Pathogens Certification: An Overview

 All healthcare workers, nursing assistants, personal care assistants, and paramedics should be certified in bloodborne pathogens.
 This certification is required by law and helps to protect yourself and others from the spread of disease.

-Certification can be completed through an accredited training program or by taking an exam.
+Certification can be completed through a training program or by taking an exam.

 Who are the groups that get certified?